discretize/discretize-guides/fractals/nightmare/index.md

 Again, pull all enemies to the center (Mesmer focus <Skill id="10186"/> pulls all) and kill them there.
 The mobs at the left altar (West on minimap) can be aggroed with a simple projectile, the mobs on the right side (East on minimap) need to be pulled with Warrior Longbow 3 <Skill id="14381"/> or Weaver autoattack <Skill id="5491"/> or just by teleporting up and jumping down.
 Both side altars can easily be capped by a single person (usually Mesmer or Warrior) after another player has pulled down the mobs.
 Contrary to the first set of altars, respawning *Veteran Hallucinations* counteract capping here.
 Use pulls to grab them out of the central altar and always have a positive amount of players inside.
-After you capped all three altars use <Command name="gg"/> if somebody in the party needs it, then you can continue up to the 2nd boss.
+After you capped all three altars use `/gg` if somebody in the party needs it, then you can continue up to the 2nd boss.
 Before the ramp up, a group of Krait will attack you - simply keep walking to skip them.
 Use dodges, evades or invulnerables to get through the cascading orbs and disable them by activating the orb at the top of the ramp.
-Please note that advanced groups do not <Command name="gg"/> before Siax, instead stack <Boon name="might"/> before they get in combat, then proceed into the fight, saving some time.
+Please note that advanced groups do not `/gg` before Siax, instead stack <Boon name="might"/> before they get in combat, then proceed into the fight, saving some time.

 <Tips>
     <Tip specialization="chronomancer">Use <Skill id="10363"/> to pull mobs together.<br/>You can <Skill id="10200"/> and aggro the Krait at the eastern altar during <Skill id="29830"/> if you're fast.
 Afterwards teleport up to one of the altars as soon as someone pulled the mobs down.</Tip>